-CoP(s): §482.15(b)(3), §482.15(c)(3)(i), §482.15(c)(3)(ii)
+CoP(s): §482.15(b)(3), §482.15(c)(3)(i), §482.15(c)(3)(ii), §485.625(b)(3), §485.625(c)(3)(ii), §485.625(c)(3)(iii)

-The hospital has a staffing plan for managing all staff and volunteers during an emergency or disaster incident.
-Note: The hospital considers its prioritized hazards identified as part of its hazard vulnerability analysis when developing a staffing plan.
+The critical access hospital has a staffing plan for managing all staff and volunteers during an emergency or disaster incident.

-- 1. The hospital develops a staffing plan for managing all staff and volunteers to meet patient care needs during the duration of an emergency or disaster incident or during a patient surge.
-The plan includes the following: - · Methods for contacting off-duty staff - Acquisition of staff from its other health care facilities - Use of volunteer staffing, such as staffing agencies, health care coalition support, and those deployed as part of the disaster medical assistance teams
+Note: The critical access hospital considers its prioritized hazards identified as part of its hazard vulnerability analysis when developing a staffing plan.

-Note: If the hospital determines that it will never use volunteers during disasters, this is documented in its plan.
+- The critical access hospital develops a staffing plan for managing all staff and volunteers to meet patient care needs during the duration of an emergency or disaster incident or during a patient surge.
+The plan includes the following: - · Methods for contacting off-duty staff - · Acquisition of staff from its other health care facilities - Use of volunteer staffing, such as staffing agencies, health care coalition support, and those deployed as part of the disaster medical assistance teams

-2. The hospital's staffing plan addresses the management of all staff and volunteers as follows:
+Note: If the critical access hospital determines that it will never use volunteers during disasters, this is documented in its plan.

-- Reporting processes - Roles and responsibilities for essential functions
+- 2. The critical access hospital's staffing plan addresses the management of all staff and volunteers as follows: - · Reporting processes - · Roles and responsibilities for essential functions - Integration of staffing agencies, volunteer staffing, or deployed medical assistance teams into assigned roles and responsibilities

-• Integration of staffing agencies, volunteer staffing, or deployed medical assistance teams into assigned roles and responsibilities
+The critical access hospital has a plan for providing patient care and clinical support during an emergency or disaster incident.

-The hospital has a plan for providing patient care and clinical support during an emergency or disaster incident.
-Note: The hospital considers its prioritized hazards identified as part of its hazard vulnerability analysis when developing a plan for patient care and clinical support.
+Note: The critical access hospital considers its prioritized hazards identified as part of its hazard vulnerability analysis when developing a plan for patient care and clinical support.

-1. The hospital's plan for providing patient care and clinical support includes written procedures and arrangements with other hospitals and providers for how it will share patient care information and medical documentation and how it will transfer patients to other health care facilities to maintain continuity of care.
+1. The critical access hospital's plan for providing patient care and clinical support includes written procedures and arrangements with other hospitals and providers for how it will share patient care information and medical documentation and how it will transfer patients to other health care facilities to maintain continuity of care.